hdkaran/Zendesk1/README.md

 2. Make sure you're in the root folder, i.e., Zendesk1-master.
 3. Type "ant test" and press enter.
 4. tests will runn automatically.
 Look for "Passed" words in the output generated.
 If anything fails, it will be reported.
+5. If you see pop-ups during testing - that means tests are going well.

 # For Zendesk Team
 I have really enjoyed myself taking up this coding challenge.
 At the beginning I tried doing it in Ruby, although I didn't know Ruby at all but just wanted to give it a shot.
 Spent 4 days at Ruby and then switched back to Java.
 I've tried hard to do the best I can.
-I just want to thank you all at Zendesk for holding up this challenge.
+I just want to thank you all at Zendesk for holding up this challenge as I personally have learnt a lot of new things, just to get this done.

 I would love to have some feedback on my work from the amazing team at Zendesk even if I'm progressed to next stage or not.
 Hope to hear from you guys soon :).